Chebeague Island: History

 Early commerce on the island developed around fishing, farming, and the construction of "stone sloops," ships that carried quarried granite down the eastern seaboard for the building of breakwaters, lighthouses, and set navigational markers.

 The U.S. Postal Service appointed a postmaster for Great Chebeague Island on May 11, 1868.
 Little Chebeague Island had a post office for several months in 1889 servicing a resort there.

 By the late 19th century and throughout the early 20th century, tourists from Canada, Boston, and points south began to visit Maine in a phenomenon sometimes known as the "rusticators" movement, where residents of New England's industrial cities sought to get back to nature for a few days or weeks.
 The tourists filled the cottages, rooming houses, and inns, such as the Chebeague Island Inn, that dotted the islands of Casco Bay.
 In 1900, Great Chebeague Island had five hotels.
 Tourists arrived on steamboats from Portland.

-Maritime occupations also continued to contribute to Great Chebeague's island economy in the 19th and 20th centuries, including the Fenderson Clam Factory which purchased soft-shell and quohog clams from local diggers for canning and wholesale distribution.
+Maritime occupations also continued to contribute to Great Chebeague's island economy in the 19th and 20th centuries, including the Fenderson Clam Factory which purchased soft-shell and quahog clams from local diggers for canning and wholesale distribution.
 Clams were sufficiently a commodity that they could be exchanged for purchases at an island store.

 In 1956, construction was completed on a bridge connecting nearby Cousins Island to Yarmouth, and over subsequent years Great Chebeague Island residents considered a bridge to Cousins Island or adjacent Littlejohn Island for direct vehicular access to the mainland.
 A statewide referendum proposing a $3 million bridge to Great Chebeague was rejected in 1963 by a 70% to 30% margin.